-To make a claim for PIP you must be;
+To claim for PIP you must be:

 • Must meet certain disability criteria.
-These can change so we suggest you visit: https://www.gov.uk/pip/overview PIPs are awarded against disability criteria on the basis of how your condition affects you, not the condition itself.
+Visit: https://www.gov.uk/pip/overview for details.
+PIPs are awarded against disability criteria on the basis of how your condition affects you, not the condition itself.

-• Means tested • Taxable • Dependent on a certain level of National Insurance contributions
+• Dependent on a certain level of National Insurance contributions

-*Please Note* Regarding PIP claims, firstly you need to ring the Department of Works and Pensions on Telephone: 0800 917 2222 or Textphone: 0800 917 7777 Monday to Friday, 8am to 6pm to start your claim.
+*Please Note* Regarding PIP claims, firstly you need to ring the Department of Works and Pensions on Telephone: 0800 917 2222 or Textphone: 0800 917 7777 Monday to Friday, 8am to 6pm, to start your claim.
 They will send you a personalised application form.

 Once you receive this form, you can ring us to make an appointment to see one of our dedicated welfare rights workers.
 Please ring between 10am and 4pm on weekdays and our friendly staff will offer you the next available appointment.